vtereshkov/xdpw/README.md

 * No external assembler or linker needed
 * Source file inclusion facility
 * Single-precision floating-point arithmetic (using the x87 FPU)
-* Compiler source for Delphi, Free Pascal and XD Pascal itself
+* Compiler source for Delphi 6/7, Free Pascal and XD Pascal itself

 ## Detailed description